gvnadir/SailPoint-IdentityIQ/IdentityIQ Essentials.md

 1. Navigate to _Setup/Groups/Workgroups_ and click _Create Workgroup_

+### Non-Authoritative Applications

+#### Authoritative Applications

+- Sources that provide a definitive list of people within the company

+#### Non-Authoritative Applications

+- Sources that provide additional accounts and entitlements for people within the company
+	- Finance systems
+	- Document sharing systems
+	- etc

-### Account Schemas
+#### Account Schemas

 - Account schemas define which account attributes to read from an application when aggregating accounts with IdentityIQ

+#### Entitlement Catalog / Identity Cube

+In _Applications > Application Definition > Configuration > Schema > Attributes_ it is possibile to add these properties in the Properties colums:

+- Managed
+	- For every value of the attribute, we'll add an entry to the entitlement catalog (this is why internally an _entitlement_ is called _managed attribute_)
+- Entitlement
+	- Each value of the attribute will be marked as an entitlement on the user's cube
+- Multi-Valued
+	- The user can have more than one value for the attribute

-### Account Group
+#### Group Schema

+> **These are Account Group, so they are related to the account from the target system (such as LDAP or AD groups), NOT groups created from Setup > Groups > Create New Group**

-- Groups which grant/identify user access on other systems (applications) and loaded into IdentityIQ through (account group) aggregation
+- Groups which grant/identitfy user access on other systems (applications) and loaded into IdentityIQ through (account group) aggregation
+- Optional, but common with non-authoritative applications
+- The group schema is how we define the attributes that define account groups on the system we are reading from
+- Groups are managed in Entitlement Catalog
+- The entitlement catalog shows whether the entry is based on a group definition by marking the type as "group" (otherwise marked as "entitlement")

 ### Account Correlation